The acid in the red wine vinegar breaks down the broccoli, softening it so there’s no need to cook it.

 1/4 teaspoon salt

-In a small bowl, add oil, vinegar, garlic powder, salt, and pepper.
-Whisk with a fork to combine.
-Add dressing into the zip-top bag.
-Seal the bag and gently toss to combine.
-Refrigerate for at least an hour and up to 24 hours to let the broccoli marinate in the dressing.
-Serve.
+In a small bowl, whisk together the oil, vinegar, garlic powder, salt, and pepper.
+Pour into the plastic bag.
+Seal the bag tightly.
+Gently toss to combine.
+Refrigerate for at least an hour and up to 24 hours.

 Tip: Don’t have red wine vinegar?
-Just substitute lemon juice.
+Substitute lemon juice.